johnfairh/RubyGateway/README.md

 the RubyGateway framework as a dependency.
 If you are building on Linux or want to use a different Ruby then you also need to configure CRuby.

+## Linux

+As of Swift 6, Apple have broken Swift PM such that you must pass "-Xcc -fmodules" to build the project.
+Check the CI invocation for an example.

 ### Getting the framework

 Carthage for macOS: